Horlar-1st/Runge-Kutta-4-using-Taylor-series/README.md

 ### Runge-Kutta 4 Using Taylor Series
 ---
 This repository contains a detailed mathematical derivation of the classical 4th-order Runge-Kutta (RK4) method using Taylor series expansion.
-The derivation process starts from first principles and proceeds by solving a system of nonlinear equations using Python's `sympy` library and the Newton-Raphson method.
+The derivation process starts from first principles and proceeds by solving a system of nonlinear equations using both Wolfram Mathematica and Python's `sympy` library and the Newton-Raphson method.

 ## 📘 Overview